 This tutorial will talk about a common scenario that’s frequently asked in the Enterprise DNA support forum.
 You’re going to learn how to work out the most recent or the last value in your data using the MAXX and FILTER DAX functions in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 For this example, there’s a list of data and within that list the customer is referenced multiple times.
 So, you want to work out the recent value for that particular customer name.